axeljeremy7/qsCUnitTesting/docs/README.txt

 This subdirectory contains the documentation for QuadSolver.
-This directory ('docs') contains the following subdirectories: standard, stories, & tps.
+This directory ('docs') contains the following subdirectories: standard, stories, tps, & planning.